 3. Protect to prevent UV light from keeping pigment cells active.

 This is really important and one that is not often thought about.
 While the sun and daylight is never your friend when it comes to keeping the skin free of wrinkles, it’s also not good for blemish scars and marks.
 Any UV light (even on cloudy days) that sees your skin will naturally want to activate melanin cells.
 Since the red, dark mark is an indication of pigment, UV light will make the scarring stay visible for longer.
 You must use sunscreen every single day and avoid getting daylight on your skin.
 If you’re blemish-prone, it’s important to use one that is lightweight and non-pore clogging.
 The last thing we want is your sunscreen to actually cause you breakouts since no breakouts = no marks or scars to have to deal with.
-Recommended sunscreen for acne-prone skin: Daily Protection SPF 30
+Recommended sunscreen for acne-prone skin: Weightless Protection SPF 30

 Of the three types of products you’ve mentioned, which one is the most effective to fade acne scars?